Kacper-M-Michalik/mirage-sel4-templates/full/README.md

 The SDDF system results in complicated and fragile system descriptions, as such the sdfgen python library is used, which allows writing python to help automate generation of a XML system description, as seen in system_gen.py

 <br>
-Library Versions:
+Library Versions required:

-- sdfgen 0.26.0
+- sdfgen 0.26.2
 - SDDF 0.6.0

 <br>